WiIIson/EMGFlow-Python-Package/docs/05 ExtractFeatures Feature Documentation.md

 **Returns**

 `CalcTwitchRatio`: float
-- Returns the value of the Twitch Ratio
+- Returns the value of the Twitch Ratio.

 **Error**